syncfusion-content/jsp-docs/jsp/PercentageTextbox/Getting-Started.md

 ---
 layout: post
-title: Getting Started
+title: Getting Started with JSP PercentageTextbox control| Syncfusion
-description: Getting Started
+description: Learn here all about Getting Started with Syncfusion Essential JSP PercentageTextbox control, its elements, and more.
 platform: jsp
 control: PercentageTextbox
 documentation: ug
 ---
-# Getting Started
+# Getting Started with JSP PercentageTextbox

 This section explains briefly about how to create a **PercentageTextbox** in your application with JSP.